vijaybharatigate6/ReadmeDemo/README.md

 nohup python src/api.py
 ```

-Above command will start your node API project on the port you have mentioned in [`config.py`]
+Above command will start your  project on the port you have mentioned in [`config.py`]
 (https://github.com/gate6/poolagency/blob/master/src/config.py) which is 8000 as per above example.
 So if you have setup project on your local machine API will be accessed via url [`http://localhost:8000`]
 (http://localhost:8000).